MultiX-Amsterdam/multix-docs/exam.md

 - [x] The exam desk will provide the attendance list by email upon request (usually, the exam desk will initialize the conversation).
 Print `N+1` copies of the attendance list and bring them to the exam location, where `N` is the number of invigilators.
 We need to give them to the invigilators.

 Optional:
-- [x] If this is the final exam, get the course evaluation form from the education desk.
+- [x] If this is the final exam, get the course evaluation form from the education desk at Science Park.
 The evaluation form is provided by <opleidingsassistent-iw-science@uva.nl> via email (normally they will initialize the conversation about course evaluation).
 - [x] Bring the course evaluation form to the exam location with some extra pens.

 ## <a name="during"></a>During the Exam